 Laminate stiffness

-Changes to the matrix or resin that appear to conventional, visual inspection as corrosion barrier damage might also affect the laminate stiffness.
 Damage to the corrosion barrier can affect stiffness, usually in proportion to the thickness of the corrosion barrier.
-UltraAnalytix® non-destructive inspection has found that damage to corrosion barriers is often detected and quantified before visual inspection.
+UltraAnalytix® non-destructive evaluation has found that damage to corrosion barriers is often detected and quantified before visual inspection.
+Learn more about FRP corrosion barrier assessment.

 Sometimes, these detections serve to reduce the stiffness values calculated, thus providing conservative values to owners.